 Step 2: Cut off the stringers

-I started by cutting off the outside stringers (the 2×4’s) with a skill saw.
+I started my pallet playhouse project by cutting off the outside stringers (the 2×4’s) with a skill saw.
 Trying to remove the spiral nails without damaging the wood was impossible.
 You’ll want to set your depth at a fraction more than the 3/4 inch board.

 Step 3: Knocking out the pallet stingers